 How NLP (combined with hypnotherapy) helps with phobias

 Here is a transcript of an interview with Richard Bandler from 2011, the founder of NLP (neuro-linguistic programming).
 He explains how he helps people with phobias.
-His approach is similar to that used during a hypnotherapy cure for phobias:
+His approach is similar to that used during hypnotherapy for phobias:

 “When did I first start looking into phobias?
 Well, that was roughly about 35 years ago.
 Uh, there were really two big things about it.
 One is I had a group of psychiatrists that used to bring me clients and I would try different things and I had helped a lot of them and I finally asked them what the most difficult thing to do was.
 Uh, they answered two things, phobias and obsessive compulsive disorder.
 I personally don’t think that that’s actually true, that those were the most difficult things to do.
 So I took a group of very claustrophobic people and stuck them in a brand new machine at the time called a MRI.